fawadsaleem-gif/ml-building-energy-predictor/README.md

 ## Objective

-This project demonstrates the integration of Machine Learning models into a full-stack web application for sustainable building analysis and energy prediction.
+This project demonstrates the integration of Machine Learning modelsfor sustainable building analysis and energy prediction.

 ---